 Easy Homemade Teriyaki Sauce with garlic & ginger!
 Sticky, sweet, savory, and it only takes about 10-15 minutes to whip up!
 (Vegan, gluten-free, oil-free)

 This is one of my favorite sauces and it only takes about 10-15 minutes to whip up so let’s get this flavor party started!
-Teriyaki is a great all-purpose Asian-style sauce for marinating, Vegetable Stir Fry, rice bowls, etc. If you’re brushing it over veggies or tofu, simmer in pan to thicken first as the directions show below.
+Teriyaki is a great all-purpose Asian-style sauce for marinating, Vegetable Stir Fry, Noodle Bowls, rice bowls, etc. If you’re brushing it over veggies or tofu, simmer in pan to thicken first as the directions show below.
 Otherwise, if using for stir-fry, simply mix sauce ingredients together in a bowl, then add to the wok or skillet towards the end of your stir-frying to let thicken with your other ingredients.
 It’s sticky, sweet, savory and all kinds of delicious!

 One of our favorite ways to use it is this simple Teriyaki Baked Tofu shown below.
 (So tasty!)
 I’d love to hear your favorite ways to use Teriyaki Sauce as well.
 Hope you enjoy!

-Come join The Garden Grazer on Instagram and share a photo if you give this a try!
-I always love seeing your recreations.
-(Or leave a star rating below if you give it a try – your feedback is very appreciated!)
+Come join The Garden Grazer on Instagram and share a photo if you make this!
+(Also please leave a review & star rating below if you give it a try – your feedback is always greatly appreciated.
+Thank you!)

 Easy Teriyaki Sauce